retry51776/notes/psychlogy/README.md

 >
 > > IMO: Most things in life can fit into small number of [frameworks](./framework.md)
 >
-> > Rarely new framework lead to develop new personal value;
+> > It is rare, but sometime new framework to lead to the development of new personal values.

 # Personal Value
 > It's recommend you prioritize your top 10 Personal Values & live by it.